 It also has a massive aquarium, film theatre, cafe, and museum kimchi.
 The aquarium takes visitors on an underwater journey from the Andes mountains to the rainforest of the Amazons and beyond.

 Address: 513 Yeongdong-daero, Samseong 1(il)-dong, Gangnam-gu, 서울특별시 South Korea | 서울특별시 강남구 삼성1동 영동대로 513

 10. Fashion Road To Cheongdam

 This street would also appeal to all the fashion lovers out there.
 Cheongdam Fashion Lane, popularly known as ‘Celebrity Street,’ has the major luxury brands in one place, all coordinated so you can access them in one place.

-The major brands – including Louis Vuitton, Burberry as well as Prada – are easily fitted with Korean and avant-garde shops and designers, including the Son Jung Wan and Martin Margiela.
+The major brands – including Louis Vuitton, Burberry as well as Prada – are easily fitted with Korean and avant-garde shops and designers, including Son Jung Wan and Martin Margiela.

 While the street is popular for such brands, however, those are the only items Cheongdam has to sell.
-Interesting beauty and hair salons – offering ‘Korean’ makeover – as well as trendy restaurants and cafes scattered throughout the street.
+Interesting beauty and hair salons – offering ‘Korean’ makeovers – as well as trendy restaurants and cafes scattered throughout the street.